- Exercise & Fitness

 - Close your eyes and count your breaths.
 When 16 breaths are over, you would’ve sit for about 1 minute.
 Do this Asan for 2 minutes.

-Practising this Asan for a long period of time may make your body viable to sit in crossed leg position comfortably.
+Practicing this Asan for a long period of time may make your body viable to sit in crossed leg position comfortably.
 Swasthikasan is also like Sukhasan and both are the gateways for doing Padmasan.

 Vajrasan is popular as Buddhists and Muslims conduct their prayers sitting in this pose.
 Sitting in between legs folded backwards is Vajrasan.